GP »Event-Driven Architecture in an eCommerce Application« (GP Event-Driven Architecture in ECommerce (WS23)), WS23

 .

-Then you see all channel(s) relevant for this module.
+Then you automatically get access to the channel(s) relevant for this module.

 Problem Description